No products in the cart.

 Get almost 4 times as much Rub as the jarred container for only twice the price.

 Island BBQ is a classic style BBQ rub.
 It has a flavor profile similar to that of the Southernmost Blend with the addition of brown sugar and a couple of other tweaks that make it an awesome BBQ rub.
-It too is all natural contains no MSG, no additives, no preservatives and is not loaded with salt either.

 Classic Weber Kettle Smoker